kaykay-dv/pocketsearch/README.md

 - A simple API (inspired by the ORM layer of the Django web framework) for defining schemas and searching - no need to write SQL
 - Multi-field indices using schemas including text, numeric and date/datetime search
 - Prefix, phrase and initial token queries
-- Spell checking and query auto correction
+- Spell checking
 - Boolean search queries
 - Highlightning search results and extracting snippets
 - Autocomplete features

-It does not have any external dependencies other than Python itself. pocketsearch has been tested on Python 3.8, 3.9, 3.10, 3.11 and Python 3.12
+Pocketsearch does not have any dependencies other than Python (3.8 or higher) itself.

 # Quick start